 The importance of the BCA in the Buddhist world is demonstrated by its distribution and influence across the Indian subcontinent over Buddhism’s last four or five centuries there, as well as in Tibet, Central Asia and perhaps Sumātra.
 Its influence is reflected in an abundance of Indian commentaries that span five centuries.
 There are also two short summaries, the piṇḍārtha.

 Little can be historically confirmed about the life of Śāntideva.
 Traditional hagiographies portray him as a monk at Nālandā University in the eighth century, which is consistent with the dating of works attributed to him.
-According to one tradition, Śāntideva is said to have recited the BCA and disappeared into empty space, leaving no manuscript, which was memorized from its oral performance.
-Presumably, this is fiction.
-This leaves us with the fact of the text.
-Its various Sanskrit and Tibetan editions differ from one another significantly, however.
+According to one tradition, Śāntideva is said to have recited the BCA and disappeared into empty space, leaving no manuscript.
+On this story the text we have was memorized from its oral performance.
+The first part of this account is, presumably, fiction.
+This leaves us with the fact, and the problem, of the text.
+Its various Sanskrit and Tibetan editions differ significantly from one another.
 Three different versions of it, varying between 700 and 1000 verses, circulated across the subcontinent.
 Indian and Tibetan commentators also record different versions of the text and cross-reference them.

 The oldest version yet discovered is dramatically shorter than BCA and is attributed to Akṣayamati, a possible epithet of Śāntideva, under the title Bodhi-sattva-caryāvatāra [BsCA].
 This version circulated independently of the longer text, and a commentary remains in the Tibetan canon.
-The name Śāntideva, as we use it now, merely personifies the voice of a later version of the text which was redacted, bowdlerized, and amended almost certainly by an editor with views arguably different from those of the original author.
+The name Śāntideva, as we use it now, merely personifies the voice of a later version of the text, a version which was redacted, bowdlerized, and amended by an editor with views almost certainly different from those of the author of the earlier version.

-Paul Harrison has tentatively suggested that the longer version is a later revision by Śāntideva himself.
+Paul Harrison has tentatively suggested that the longer version is a later revision by Śāntideva (taken to be the author of the original, short version) himself.
 However, as Akira Saitō notes, many of the additions of 70 verses to the wisdom chapter are “unnecessary” or out of context.
 According to Frederik Liland the additions to the text often break its flow, and fail to clarify – or even obfuscate – the arguments.
 One would expect Śāntideva to have done a more elegant job in revising his masterwork.
 Saitō suggests the later version of the text was more focused on debates with rival traditions than the earlier version, which was more focused on individual practice.

-Be that as it may, the original author, whoever that was, recommends that the text be used in conjunction with a compendium of scriptural passages, the Sūtrasamuccaya attributed to Nāgārjuna; the later redactor adds a further recommendation of the Śikṣāsamuccaya attributed to Śāntideva.
-These compendia provided a pedagogical guide to the massive Mahāyāna sūtra literature, and constituted curricula for the study of key scriptural themes.
-It would thus appear that BCA was written as a training manual in the practice of a bodhisattva and, together with the compendia, formed a course of study and practice.
+The original author, whoever he was, recommends that the text be used in conjunction with a compendium of scriptural passages, the Sūtrasamuccaya (Anthology of Sūtras) attributed to Nāgārjuna; the later redactor adds a further recommendation of the Śikṣāsamuccaya (Training Anthology), a text also attributed to Śāntideva.
+These anthologies provided students with a pedagogical guide to the massive Mahāyāna sūtra literature, and were central to the curricula in Indian monastic universities for the study of key scriptural themes.
+It would thus appear that BCA was written as a training manual in the practice of a bodhisattva and, together with the anthologies, was used as a textbook in a course of study and practice.

 The piṇḍārthas, composed by Dharmapāla of Sumātra, show that it was important to summarize the text in an easily memorable form.
-The BCA, hence, may well have been composed to function in the same was as a sūtra, and it may have been written to be recited.
-It could therefore have had important ritual and performative roles, and it may make sense to see its conceptual content in relation to these.
+The BCA, hence, may well have been composed to function in the same way as a sūtra, and so was probably written to be recited.
+Since the text had important ritual and performative roles, it may be important to interpret its conceptual content in relation to these roles.